Finding peace and serenity

 Coaching in a lockdown

 I’ve transitioned all my coaching meetings to Zoom.
 Although I miss meeting my clients in person, I’m grateful that I can continue to be of help during this uncertain time.
 If you’re considering some coaching support, please know that I am here if you need me – just get in touch, and we can have a cuppa and a chat about what you’re looking to achieve.
 If you’d like to hear more, here’s what my clients are saying.

 Getting back to basics

 Each day I make sure I’m prioritising and creating space for good nutrition, movement and exercise, connection with others and plenty of sleep.
-By simplifying things and getting back to basics, I hope I’m doing the very best I can for my body and mind.
+By simplifying things and getting back to basics, I hope I’m doing the very best I can for my mind, body and soul.
 I’ve also been keeping up with my daily meditation practice and working on accepting the present moment just as it is.

 Simplifying what I consume